gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 ## Currently available plugins for storing pipelines as code

 Pipelines can currently be stored using JSON or YAML.
-Read more [here](https://github.com/tomzo/gocd-json-config-plugin) and [here](https://github.com/tomzo/gocd-yaml-config-plugin) about what goes in these JSON or YAML files respectively.
+Please refer to [JSON file configuration](https://github.com/tomzo/gocd-json-config-plugin#configuration-files) and [YAML file configuration](https://github.com/tomzo/gocd-yaml-config-plugin#setup) for more information about the format of the files.

 The config repositories page (Admin -> Config Repositories) lists existing config repos and allows CRUD (Create-Read-Update-Delete) operations for a config repo.
 This page also show errors and allows users to force a check of the repository.